Madhuri-Dhum/mini-blog-app/README.md

 # Only an admin can update the status; otherwise, non-admin users can only update the blog details.

 # for get blogs API
+When you will check by userId then pass userId
 # Admins:
 Can view all blogs.
 Can filter by status (Pending, Approved, Cancelled).
-Can filter by userId if provided.
+Can filter by userId if provided. (pass user Id)

 # Non-admin Users with myBlogs=true:
 Can view their own blogs (where author matches req.user.id).